hkebbi/FortiCNAPP_POV-toolbox/CWPP/Windows/README.md

 - Add Name and Description.
 - Select Windows as the Operating System.
 - Click Save to create your new access token for Windows agent.
-- After that you can copy or download the powershell.zip file unzip and have 3 files (Azure-Deploy-LW-Win.ps1, Install-LWDataCollector.ps1 & lwminisign.exe).
+- After that you can copy or download the powershell.zip file: Press on Windows agent created --> Install --> Lacework powershell script --> Downloand script (you will get powershell.zip file).
+- Unzip "powershell.zip" and you get 3 files (Azure-Deploy-LW-Win.ps1, Install-LWDataCollector.ps1 & lwminisign.exe).

 * Note: An access token can be re-used for multiple agent installations.